Dollar Tree magazine holders can be used not just in one way. Here are all the ways you can use your magazine holders and organize your home.

 15. Towel Terminal

-You know how towels always look messy even when you fold them?
+Do you know how towels always look messy even when you fold them?
 And sheets are a chore to keep straight.

 Your linen closet needs some love.
 That’s where metal magazine racks come in.